Covid-19 has had a profound impact on many aspects of our lives. Managing student loans is no exception.

 - The standard federal protections will help many borrowers.
 One of the best aspects of federal student loans is the availability of income-driven repayment (IDR) plans.
 The IDR plans allow borrowers to make payments based upon what they can afford, rather than how much they borrowed.
 For borrowers with large debts or who recently lost their job, this protection is huge.
 It ensures that a long period of unemployment means that borrowers won’t have to spend any money on their federal student loans, and it means that there is no risk of delinquency or default for the unemployed.
 While there are many legitimate grips about the federal student loan system, the IDR plans are far superior to the options available from private lenders.

 - The government has frozen student loan interest rates indefinitely for most borrowers.
 In response to the Coronavirus, President Trump has already declared that borrowers will not be charged interest on their student loans.
 Borrowers may still be required to make payments, but the government will not be charging any additional interest as of March 13, 2020.
-This interest freeze is set to continue indefinitely, and realistically, the earliest we could see it ending would be November or December of 2020.
+This interest freeze is set to continue for six months, and we suspect that rates may stay at 0% through the November 2020 election.

 - More relief could be on the way.
 Senate Democrats have released a proposal that would suspend all student loan payments during the duration of the Covid-19 outbreak and cancel $10,000 of debt for all federal borrowers.